DaneHarrison/CGC_Grain_Outcome_Predictions/README.md

 3. Create a .env file which satisfies the requirements of [.env.template](src/docker/.env.template). **Ensure this .env file can be found inside of the src/docker directory**

+4. Build the frontend by first navigating to ```src/Server/presentation``` and running ```npm run build```

-4. Run ```setup.bat``` located in the root folder of the project directory.
-This launches 3 different containers: postgres, pgadmin, and tensorflow-cpu
+5. Run ```setup.bat``` located in the root folder of the project directory.
+This launches 3 different containers: postgres, pgadmin, tensorflow-cpu and the web application

-5. Refresh the webpages that appear to respectively load pgadmin and Jupyter labs.
-Jupyter labs requires a token for entry.
+6. Refresh the webpages that appear to respectively load pgadmin, Jupyter labs and the web application.
+Jupyter labs requires a token for entry

 [back to top](#overview)
 <br>